johanhanses/app-johanhanses.com/README.md

 - ~Make color mode work in appDir.~
 - ~Prisma.~
 - ~PlanetScale.~
+- Refactor auth to lib
+- Make all components namned exports
 - About the whole techStack
 - About me
 - Resume/CV behind Auth.